PrityPatel/Sari_App/README.md

   -  Attached along with App statement via Trello:
     - `https://trello.com/b/kwpJUzcG/sari-app`

+  - Sprint 1:
+    - Log-in and Sign up functionality with encrypted passwords & authorization flow
+    - Full CRUD on User Model
+    - Full CRUD on Sari Model
+    - RESTful routes on for users resource
+    - RESTful routes on for saris resource

   - Sprint 2:
     - Include the ability for users to comment and like other's postings